SherlockH0/bookshelf/README.md

 ## Lessons Learned

-This was a really interesting project for me, being my first experience with using cookies, PayPall Checkout and deploing a web application.
+This was a really interesting project for me, being my first experience with using cookies, PayPall Checkout, and deploing a web application.